 Take a look at our selection of mounting supplies and you’ll find a lot of them are made of galvanized aluminum.
 Galvanized aluminum is lightweight, strong, and corrosion-resistant.
 But why is that so important, and what is galvanizing anyway?

 A little bit more about galvanizing

 Galvanizing is the process of bonding a thin layer of zinc onto another metal, typically aluminum or steel.
 It can be thought of as “painting” zinc on and it can be done several ways.
 The most important part to know is that you’re not creating a coating that can scratch off, you’re creating a permanently bonded part of the product.

+Galvanizing metal makes it more resistant to corrosion and that’s super important for everything that goes outdoors, from nails to mounting equipment.
 It’s important to make a tripod or some other mounting item corrosion-resistant, because if it were to corrode then it would become weaker and eventually fall apart.
 Obviously we don’t want that…